Use the links below to skip to the specific issue you wish to view:

 Lynwood lacks a comprehensive and cohesive framework, such as a strategic plan, for guiding its departments.
 Strategic planning is of particular importance to Lynwood as it states on its website—its vision is to create and maintain a clean, safe, attractive, well‑informed, self‑reliant, and pride‑filled community that provides access to outstanding social, cultural, recreational, educational, and economic opportunities for residents and businesses.
 The GFOA recommends that all governmental entities use some form of strategic planning to provide a long‑term perspective for service delivery and budgeting.
 The GFOA believes strategic planning establishes logical links between authorized spending and broad organizational goals.
 According to the GFOA, the focus of strategic planning should be on aligning organizational resources to bridge the gap between present conditions and the envisioned future.

-Although Lynwood includes some elements of a strategic plan in its annual budget document, the document does not comprehensively fulfill the purpose of a strategic plan.
-Within its annual budget document, Lynwood includes various goals, objectives, and past achievements or outcomes for each of its departments.
 According to the GFOA, a city should agree on a small number of broad goals to include in its strategic plan that address the most critical issues facing its community.
 Instead, Lynwood includes 185 goals in its budget document, and many do not address the critical issues the city is facing, such as its long‑term financial viability.
 Further, the budget document does not include a clear action plan that describes how the city will implement strategies to address its goals and objectives nor does it include measurable objectives and performance measures that can clearly demonstrate whether those goals have been met—all elements that the GFOA recommends for a strategic plan.
 Although Lynwood does not have a comprehensive strategic plan in place, the city manager recognizes the importance of a strategic plan and would like to establish one for the city.

 We believe that there are clear benefits from having a formal strategic plan in place.
 Specifically, a comprehensive citywide strategic plan can provide an overall framework for the city to operate within as well as articulating the goals it desires to achieve.
 City departments can build upon the plan by crafting their own goals and objectives, which helps to direct their delivery of public services in the most effective manner.
 A strategic plan can also facilitate efforts by the departments to address issues of particular concern to the city, such as the risk the city is facing that it may be unable to meet its future obligations.
 Finally, the strategic plan can align department goals and provide performance measures for the city to use to evaluate its success.